 HERE'S WHAT YOU CAN DO TO PREVENT SPREADING THE VIRUS

 The Minnesota Department of Health has issued recommendations for people within the state to use "community mitigation" strategies.
-Those could keep changing and will be updated here.
+Those continue to evolve and will be updated here.

 The CDC recommends these everyday lifestyle tips for avoiding the spread of any type of respiratory virus: